RealTimeLogic/BAS/README.md

  /link /machine:X64 /OUT:examples/MakoServer/mako.exe
 ```

 The above command requires setting up the [command line for 64 bit compilation](https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line?view=msvc-170).
 The above can be copied and pasted "as is" into a command window.
-Note that we do not need to add /DBA_64BIT since this is picked up automatically when the compiler environment for Windows is set to 64 bit.

 **Including SQLite in the Build**